esrlabs/zephyr/boards/nxp/s32k148_evb/doc/index.rst

 `NXP S32K148-Q176`_ is a low-cost evaluation and development board for general-purpose industrial and automotive applications.
 The S32K148-Q176 is based on the 32-bit Arm Cortex-M4F `NXP S32K148`_ microcontroller.
+The onboard OpenSDA serial and debug adapter, running a mass storage device (MSD) bootloader and a collection of OpenSDA Applications, offers options for serial communication, flash programming, and run-control debugging.
+It is a bridge between a USB host and the embedded target processor.

 Hardware
 ********